A wolf is lurking in a bird patch at Brooklyn Bridge Park that everyone needs to know. This wolf is a birder named Heather Wolf.

 Heather Gets Into Birds

-After moving to Pensacola, Florida in 2006 where she discovers the beautiful Pensacola Beach.
+After moving to Pensacola, Florida, she discovered the beautiful Pensacola Beach.
 And birds.

-One day while walking on a paved path surrounded by sand dunes, she notices a bird flying aggressively towards her.
+One day while walking on a paved path surrounded by sand dunes, she notices a bird flying aggressively toward her.

-“It looked like it was going to attack me and it started to dive bomb at me.
-I ran waving my water bottle so it wouldn’t come at me.”
+“It looked like it was going to attack me, and it started to dive bomb at me.
+So I ran, waving my water bottle so it wouldn’t come at me.”

 “I was both intrigued and amazed.
-The incident opened my eyes to all the birds that nest at the beach.
+The incident opened my eyes to all the birds nesting at the beach.
 Birds like Piping Plovers and Black Skimmers.”

 And this is when Heather fell in love with birds.